 C-703-35: Bilateral Total Knee Replacement (Simultaneous)

 Knee replacement surgery may be considered when conservative treatment has failed to resolve an impediment to employment created by pain or loss of function in the knee.
-Simultaneous bilateral total knee replacement requires the review of the LMC, consultation with the VR Manager, and the approval of the State Medical Director.
+Simultaneous bilateral total knee replacement requires the review of the LMC, consultation with the VR Manager, and consultation with the State Medical Director.

 C-703-36: Eye Surgery and Treatment for Eye Conditions